GNOME/gobject-introspection/docs/website/writingbindableapis.rst

                              FooBoxed  *boxed_in,
                              FooBoxed **boxed_out);

-In particular, don't require the caller to pass in a ``GValue`` which a C function modifies.
+In particular, do not require the caller to pass an initialized ``GValue`` to avoid the in-out annotation; instead, pass a ``GValue`` as an out argument, and have the function initialize it.

 Arrays